Jorra04/EECS2311Project/README.md

 The jar files are cross-platform (All jars work on the mainstream OSes: Windows, MacOS, Linux).
 NOT forward compatible in terms of JDK versions. i.e. You downloaded the .jar for JDK13, but you attempt to run the jar program with JDK8/1.8 on your computer.
 It will not work.

-If you have any questions or concerns, please email brianmw1@my.yorku.ca